Things to see and do

 See highlights from the collection at Walmer Castle.

-Come and explore the re-imagined Walmer covering Wellington's career, life story and the iconic 'celebrity' status he attained during and after his lifetime.
-The displays were created to mark the 200th anniversary of the Battle of Waterloo.
+Explore the re-imagined Walmer covering Wellington's career, life story and the iconic 'celebrity' status he attained during and after his lifetime.
+The displays were created during the re-presentation of the castle that marked the 200th anniversary of the Battle of Waterloo.

 Prime Minister, William Pitt the Younger, lived here at the time he was organizing opposition to Napoleon Bonaparte.
-Find out how he orchestrated England's defences against invasion, in the new displays.
+Find out how he orchestrated England's defences against invasion, and immerse yourself in the atmosphere of the era.

 Take a new look at Walmer, explore the castle with a multimedia guide, and hear previously untold stories of the castle and its residents.